ramirolvn/Movie-List/README.md

 ### Executing program

-* Open the movie-list.xcworkspace archive in the "Movie-List/movie-list"
+* Open the movie-list.xcworkspace archive at "Movie-List/movie-list"
+* Wait the swift package dependencies download
-* Choose a device to run the project and run
+* Choose a devicea nd run the project

 ## Authors